fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 Instead of using JavaScript and the DOM-API only, different libraries containing tools that are easier to work with compared to the DOM-API are often used to manipulate pages.
 One of these libraries is the ever-so-popular [jQuery](https://jquery.com/).

 jQuery was developed back when web applications mainly followed the traditional style of the server generating HTML pages, the functionality of which was enhanced on the browser side using JavaScript written with jQuery.
 One of the reasons for the success of jQuery was its so-called cross-browser compatibility.
 The library worked regardless of the browser or the company that made it, so there was no need for browser-specific solutions.
-Nowadays using jQuery is not as justified given the advancement of vanilla JS, and the most popular browsers generally support basic functionalities well.
+Nowadays using jQuery is not as justified given the advancement of JavaScript, and the most popular browsers generally support basic functionalities well.

 The rise of the single page app brought several more "modern" ways of web development than jQuery.
 The favorite of the first wave of developers was [BackboneJS](http://backbonejs.org/).
 After its [launch](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#100-temporal-domination-2012-06-13) in 2012, Google's [AngularJS](https://angularjs.org/) quickly became almost the de facto standard of modern web development.